OnePlus TV: OnePlus TV Y1

 The OnePlus TV 43Y1 and 32Y1 were launched on 2 July 2020, and OnePlus TV 40Y1 was launched on 24 May 2021.

 Hardware

 The 43-inch and 40-inch variant come with full HD panels, while the 32-inch variant comes equipped with an HD-ready display.
 For the 43-inch and 40-inch variant, OnePlus has used a sturdy metallic frame to hold together the screen, the motherboard and other hardware.
 The TV offers a screen-to-body ratio of more than 90 percent.
 On the other hand, the 32-inch variant features a slightly lower screen-to-body ratio at 88 percent with a similar bezel-less design.
-All the Y1 TVs have a two-channel 20W speaker with color gamut DCI-P3 93%, 2.4Ghz Wi-Fi support, and Bluetooth 5.0.
+All the Y1 TVs have a two-channel 20W speaker with color gamut DCI-P3 93%, 2.4 GHz Wi-Fi support, and Bluetooth 5.0.

 Software

 The three TVs run Android TV OS 9 and are powered by the company's gamma processing engine similar to the gamma engine in OnePlus Q1 series TVs—which performs real-time image quality optimizations for better picture quality.
 It also brings features such as adaptive contrast, random noise reduction, and ultra-smooth motion.
 With the new Y series, OnePlus has also introduced other features that reduce blur and ghosting.